 In this paper, we address the crucial statistical inference problems of the latent space models for network data.
 Adopting a flexible analysis framework utilizing the Lagrange-adjusted Hessian matrix, which has not been introduced in the existing network literature, we prove the first uniform consistency and asymptotic distribution results for maximum likelihood estimators in a broad class of latent space models, accommodating different edge types and link functions.
 Furthermore, extensions have been established for two realistic yet challenging scenarios concerning edge dependency and sparsity.
 We conduct extensive simulation studies to validate the theoretical results and provide a data application focused on a statistician coauthorship network, demonstrating how the established theories can provide valuable insights into network structure beyond point estimation.

 Our analysis techniques point to several promising future directions for downstream inference problems beyond link prediction.
-The first direction involves network testing and node testing problems.
+One direction involves network testing and node testing problems.
 Multi-network comparisons have been recently studied in the RDPG literature \citep{athreya2017statistical}, and two sample tests of a set of nodes have been studied in neuroimaging applications \citep{li2018spatially}.
-Our theoretical results can potentially be utilized to develop similar tests for a wide range of network data.
-The second direction concerns complex data with node covariates along with network edges.
-Our theories can be employed to conduct statistical inference for network-assisted prediction by considering the estimation uncertainty of latent positions, where the estimated network latent positions are used to facilitate prediction \citep{lunde2023conformal}.
+Our theoretical results can potentially be utilized to develop similar tests for a wide range of network data. { Another direction concerns complex network data with node-level and/or edge-level covariates.
+For example, our theoretical results can be employed to conduct statistical inference for network-assisted prediction by accounting for the estimation uncertainty of latent positions, where the estimated network latent positions are used alongside node covariates to facilitate prediction \citep{lunde2023conformal}.
 Moreover, our proof techniques would provide useful analytic tools for conducting inference in the joint modeling of network data with node covariates \citep{zhang2022joint, li2025high} and edge covariates \citep{ma2020universal}, which are of great future interest. }

-\begin{supplement} \stitle{Supplement to ``Statistical Inference on Latent Space Models for Network Data''} \sdescription{The supplementary material contains additional simulation results and the proofs of main results.} \end{supplement}
+\begin{supplement} \stitle{Supplement to ``Statistical Inference on Latent Space Models for Network Data''} \sdescription{The Supplementary Material contains additional simulation results and the proofs of main results.} \end{supplement}